 Do I like it?
 Not really, but I usually don’t like events that pressure me to anti-up and mirror true Christ-like behaviors not yet fully incorporated in my personality.
 Personally, I have found I need to pray more…sometimes 9-10 rosaries a day, sometimes…lots of people in roles more significant than I need prayer, i.e. President Trump, Governor Lee, Dr. Fauci, Dr. Brix, etc. Why not spend more time praying?

 So, what about Holy Week?
 With my current health challenges, celebrating Holy Mass on Sundays frequently wears me out physically.
-Hence, I must be wise for the sake of my family.
+Hence, I must be wise for the sake of the ministry and my family.

-Today, as I write (Tuesday 4/7/2020 at 3:00 PM EDST) I hope to follow this schedule during the remainder of Holy Week.
+Today, as I write (Tuesday 3/22/2021 at 11:48 AM EDST) I hope to follow this schedule during the remainder of Holy Week.
 Remember, the only service this week essential to our Catholic faith is Sunday Mass.
-All services will be held in the Rectory Chapel, please be very conscious of social distancing… there should be plenty of room to do so.
-One of our families of 1st Responders is under self-quarantine; hence, I expect no more than 10 to be present.
-Also, you are welcome to wear a face mask, except obviously, while receiving Holy Communion.
+All services will be held in the Rectory Chapel.

 Good Friday General Intercessions & Stations of the Cross – 5:30 PM

 N.B.
 Regrettably my health could potentially cause me to have to change the schedule; therefore, before heading to this way text me on my office cell at 865-584-8444 up to an hour before our scheduled service.